Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana Father’s Rights Attorneys

-Missouri, Illinois, Kansas, Oklahoma and Nebraska courts have come a long way toward protecting father’s rights.
+Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana courts have come a long way toward protecting fathers’ rights.
 In many courts, there is no longer a presumption that mothers are automatically entitled to custody.
-Instead, courts are beginning to favor shared custody on an increased basis — meaning men and women share the responsibility for caring for of their children.At Stange Law Firm, PC, our family law
+Instead, courts are beginning to favor shared custody on an increased basis — meaning men and women share the responsibility for caring for of their children.Still, fathers can continue to face an uphill battle in certain cases.
+Out of the gates, some courts can still assume that fathers have histories of being the primary breadwinners and not the primary caretakers of their children.
+When this is the case, fathers need strong and experienced lawyers to best protect their rights.At Stange Law Firm, PC, our family law

 attorneys represent dads in all cases that may involve father’s rights, including:

 - Divorce: We can help fathers in divorce and related family law matters.
 Find out more by reading about the divorce services we provide.

 - Child custody disputes: We can represent men when they are trying to ensure that they can remain a big part of the lives of their children regarding physical and legal custody, parenting time, allocation of parental responsibilities, and other related matters.

 - Motions to modify: Sometimes, court orders regarding custody, parenting time, and support can be outdated due to changed circumstances on a substantial and continuing basis.
 In these situations, we can offer representation.

 - Motions for contempt: In some cases, one party can allege that the other has wilfully failed to abide by a prior court order regarding custody or support.
 In these cases, we can offer legal representation.

 - Orders for protection: In divorce and other family law matters, an order of protection (also known as a protective order or restraining order) may end up being filed.
 In these cases, having an attorney in your corner is important.